pramshres/Learning2Code/java/sorting algorithms/README.md

 javac *.java && java SortingAlgo
 ```

-The program will guide from there.
+The program will guide you from there.